-Idaho's Administrative License Suspension law provides for the immediate seizure of the license of a driver who fails an evidentiary test for alcohol, drugs, or other intoxicating substances.
 Your driving privileges will be suspended under Section 18-8002A, Idaho Code, if you fail an evidentiary test for any of the following reasons:

-- Having a blood alcohol concentration of .08% or greater while operating or being in actual physical control of any motor vehicle. - Having a blood alcohol concentration of .04% or greater while operating or being in actual physical control of a commercial motor vehicle. - Having test results indicating the presence of drugs or other intoxicating substances.
+- ➤ Having a blood alcohol concentration of .08% or greater while operating or being in actual physical control of any motor vehicle. - ➤ Having a blood alcohol concentration of .04% or greater while operating or being in actual physical control of a commercial motor vehicle. - ➤ Having test results indicating the presence of drugs or other intoxicating substances.

-Your driver's license will be confiscated by the arresting officer.
 The suspension will become effective 30 days from the date the Notice of Suspension is issued upon failure of an evidentiary test.
 If you are driving a Commercial Motor Vehicle (CMV) at the time of your arrest, your commercial privileges are lost immediately and will remain suspended throughout the administrative process.